maurodch/mbqd-website/content/teaching/2021-Intro-QS-and-T/index.md

 Dates and time: Mondays 14:15-16:00h, INF 227 / SR 1.403, first session on 18.10.2021, Tutorials: Wednesday 16:15-18:, INF 227 / SR 3.402

-Heidelberg students should sign up for the lecture in the exercise group system (link will be provided)
+Heidelberg students should sign up for the lecture in the exercise group system at: https://uebungen.physik.uni-heidelberg.de/v/1433

 Course materials will be provided on a separate platform.